When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Research Question and Hypotheses

 \begin{description}[nolistsep,noitemsep] \item[H3:] Participants will take longer to decide whether to take model suggestions when they are anti-stereotypical due to implicit biases~ \cite{Greenwald1998-af}.

-\item[H4:] Participants will be more likely to accept pro-stereotypical vs anti-stereotypical suggestions based on that \participant's gender, or their beliefs about gender and confidence: namely, \participants who have the anti-stereotypical belief that women are more competent than men will be more likely to accept anti-stereotypical suggestions.
+\item[H4:] Participants will be more likely to accept pro-stereotypical vs anti-stereotypical suggestions based on that participant's gender, or their beliefs about gender and confidence: namely, participants who have the anti-stereotypical belief that women are more competent than men will be more likely to accept anti-stereotypical suggestions.

 \item[H5:] Participants with lower levels of English proficiency are more likely to accept model suggestions (as has been found in previous studies, for example, \citet{buschek2021native}).

 \end{description}